MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-troubleshooting.md

     Get-ADObject -Filter 'sAMAccountName -like "GMSANAMEHERE*"'
     ```

-4. If you've enabled unconstrained delegation on the gMSA account, ensure that the userAccountControl attribute still has the `WORKSTATION_TRUST_ACCOUNT` flag enabled.
+4. If you've enabled unconstrained delegation on the gMSA account, ensure that the [UserAccountControl attribute](https://support.microsoft.com/en-us/help/305144/how-to-use-useraccountcontrol-to-manipulate-user-account-properties) still has the `WORKSTATION_TRUST_ACCOUNT` flag enabled.
 This flag is required for NETLOGON in the container to communicate with the domain controller, as is the case when an app has to resolve a name to a SID or vice versa.
 You can check if the flag is configured correctly with the following commands:

     ```powershell
-    $gMSA = Get-ADServiceAccount -Identity 'yourGmsaName' -Properties userAccountControl
+    $gMSA = Get-ADServiceAccount -Identity 'yourGmsaName' -Properties UserAccountControl ($gMSA.UserAccountControl -band 0x1000) -eq 0x1000
-    $gMSA.userAccountControl -band 0x1000
     ```

-    If the above commands return `False`, use the following to add the `WORKSTATION_TRUST_ACCOUNT` flag to the gMSA account's userAccountControl property.
+    If the above commands return `False`, use the following to add the `WORKSTATION_TRUST_ACCOUNT` flag to the gMSA account's UserAccountControl property.
+This command will also clear the `NORMAL_ACCOUNT`, `INTERDOMAIN_TRUST_ACCOUNT`, and `SERVER_TRUST_ACCOUNT` flags from the UserAccountControl property.

     ```powershell
-    Set-ADObject -Identity $gMSA -Replace @{ userAccountControl = $gMSA.userAccountControl -bor 0x1000 }
+    Set-ADObject -Identity $gMSA -Replace @{ userAccountControl = ($gmsa.userAccountControl -band 0x7FFFC5FF) -bor 0x1000 }
     ```